DUTyimmy/generatePGT/README.md

 ### Secondly,
 Setting your inference dataset root in ```img_root``` in ```run_slic.py```, and run.
 Here you can get ③superpixel-wise pseudo labels.

+## Checkpoint

+we also offer our trained checkpoint in [here](https://pan.baidu.com/s/1G-YHYsfho-rWwMv6VMFT4g), code:oipw.

 ## Acknowledge
 Thanks to pioneering helpful works: